 Who is the government detaining in immigration court?

-• The government is detaining many immigrants who have been in the U.S. for less than two years at their master calendar hearings.
-We have heard widespread reports of this happening in immigration courts across the U.S. The government is also asking judges to dismiss these cases and then putting immigrants in a faster deportation process called “expedited removal.”
+The government has detained many immigrants who have been in the U.S. for less than 2 years and who did not have parole when they entered the U.S. We have heard reports of this happening at master calendar hearings in immigration courts across the U.S. The government has also been asking judges to dismiss these cases and then putting immigrants in a faster deportation process called “expedited removal.”

-• The government is detaining some immigrants who have been in the U.S. for more than two years – if they entered the U.S. with CBP One or other parole.
-We have heard some reports of this happening at master calendar hearings, but do not know if this is widespread.
-The government is also asking judges to dismiss these cases and then putting immigrants in a faster deportation process called “expedited removal.”
+The government has detained some immigrants who entered the U.S. with CBP One or other parole.
+We have heard some reports of this happening at master calendar hearings.
+Before August 1, 2025, the government was also asking judges to dismiss these cases and then putting immigrants in a faster deportation process called “expedited removal.”
+However, on August 1, a court blocked the government from placing people who entered the U.S. with parole into expedited removal for now.

-• The government is detaining many immigrants who lose their asylum case at their final hearing (also called the “individual” hearing).
+The government has detained many immigrants who lose their asylum case at their final hearing (also called the “individual” hearing).
 We have started to hear more reports of this happening.
 If you want to appeal the denial, you can tell the judge at the hearing.
 However, even if you appeal, ICE can detain you while your appeal is in process.
 If the judge does not make a decision at your final hearing, ICE can still detain you, but this is less common than being detained after your case is denied.
 If you win asylum at your final hearing, you should not be detained.

-• Even if you are not in one of these categories, you could still be detained at an immigration court hearing.
+Even if you are not in one of these categories, you could still be detained at an immigration court hearing.
 The categories above are what we have heard the most reports about, but ICE can also detain people in other scenarios.
 Anyone can be detained while they are in immigration court proceedings.

 What happens if I do not attend my immigration court hearing?